eugenebelieve/vod-market/README.md

 ### Import Dataset

-You have to use the following commands to generate sample users and vod products as well as destroy all data, directly in your Database
+You have to use the following commands to generate sample users and VOD catalog as well as destroy all data, directly in your Database

 ```
-# To Import Retail & User Data, run command from root directory
+# To Import VODs & User Data, run command from root directory
 npm run data:vod

-# Destroy data - if needed
-npm run data:destroy
 ```

 ### Run